 What can you do about this?

-Talk to a Physio – Get an individualised screening and find out what areas of your body you need to work on to prevent injury from occurring
+Talk to a Physio – Get an individualised screening and find out what areas of your body you need to work on for ACL injury prevention.

 Get strong!
-Just rocking up to trainings/games isn’t enough to get you through a season injury free – start a strength program at the gym with the aim to build up your strength in the off season and maintain during the season.
+Just rocking up to trainings/games isn’t enough to get you through an AFLW season injury free – start a strength program at the gym with the aim to build up your strength in the offseason and maintain during the season.
 Also include practicing good change of direction, jumping and landing technique.

-Recovery – Eat right, get enough sleep, look after your body physically and mentally, warm up and cool down and if you have an injury get it rehabbed properly!
+Recovery – Eat right, get enough sleep, look after your body physically and mentally, warm up and cool down and if you have an ACL injury, get it rehabbed properly!